-The days average around 27-28 degrees in Spring, perfect beach weather!
+The days average around 27-28°C in spring, perfect beach weather!
 The sand was hot, but not too hot.

-The next day we took the time to walk up and down the ‘Rainbow Beach highway’ (the beach), considerably busy even by 8am, it didn’t stop us exploring the beautiful sand dunes, coffee rocks and the clear and incredibly calm water.
-For once I was happy I traded the mountains for the coast… You don’t hear me saying that often!
+The next day we took the time to walk up and down the ‘Rainbow Beach highway’ (the beach), considerably busy even by 8.00am, it didn’t stop us exploring the beautiful sand dunes, coffee rocks and the clear and incredibly calm water.
+For once I was happy I traded the mountains for the coast — you don’t hear me saying that often!